IAmOZRules/threejs-website/README.md

 ## Usage

-1. Clone this repository
+1. Clone this repository.
 2. Install all dependencies using ```npm i```.
 3. Run the website using ```npm run dev```.

-This was made using [Fireship's 3.js Tutorial](https://youtu.be/Q7AOvWpIVHU)
+This mini-project was made with [Fireship's 3.js Tutorial](https://youtu.be/Q7AOvWpIVHU) as the inspiration.